Annual statement of the site

 Annual Statement of the Site

-When the owner mandates Climkit to manage billing and collections from the consumers at their site, Climkit establishes an annual statement for the entire site.
+When the owner mandates Climkit to manage billing and collections from consumers at their site, Climkit prepares an annual statement for the entire site.

 This FAQ provides a quick understanding of how it works.
 Here is a glossary of the main terms used: